How Much Does It Cost to Live In Bulgaria?

-However, if you are relocating, you will need a decent apartment which would would cost around $300.
+However, if you are relocating, you will need a decent apartment which would cost around $300.

 On the other hand, too much money is given for food, as it is the expense of the utmost importance.

-Leisure and apparel are the categories that take the least of monthly budget.
+Leisure and apparel are the categories that take the least of the monthly budget.

 These numbers are showing the approximate spending habits of Bulgarians, and how much you will spend cannot be estimated as it depends a lot on your own lifestyle.